Classic shunga singing the praise of shadows

-Lately, I have been experiencing a yearning for a return to where my erotic art once began.
-Over time, I have developed a personal style of painting that, even though it is still highly influenced by Japanese art and culture, bears little resemblance to the classic shunga prints that first kindled my artistic flame.
-I have decided to begin work on a new series of paintings in which I pay tribute to the genre I owe so much of my aesthetic foundation.
+Classic shunga art has influenced my work for a long time.
+Lately, I have been yearning to return to where my erotic art once began.
+Over time, I have developed a personal style of painting that bears little resemblance to the classic shunga prints that first kindled my artistic flame.
+My current work is more influenced by Japanese painting styles such as nihonga and shin hanga prints.
+An artist’s evolution is a constant.
+Perhaps it was nostalgia that made me begin work on a new series of paintings in which I pay tribute to the genre to which I owe so much of my aesthetic foundation.

-Through reworking classic pieces of erotic art by my favourite Ukiyo-e artists, I hope to learn new skills and gain a deeper understanding, and hopefully, add my work to the ongoing and ever-evolving tradition of Japanese art.
+Through reworking classic shunga art by my favourite Ukiyo-e artists, I hope to learn new skills and gain a deeper understanding.
+Hopefully, my work will add to the ongoing and ever-evolving tradition of Japanese art.
 Before I present my new series to you more in-depth, it is perhaps a good idea to quickly discuss the background of this unique genre of erotic art.

-Shunga sprang out of a tradition of painted handscrolls depicting erotic scenes.
-These lavish scrolls had been available to wealthy men who commissioned them from artists to use for their sexual gratification.
+Classic shunga sprang out of a tradition of painted handscrolls depicting erotic scenes.
+These lavish scrolls had so far only been available to predominantly wealthy men who commissioned them from artists to use for their sexual gratification.
 However, the cheap printing technique afforded by woodblock printing now made this treasured material available to working men (and women) at a price everyone could afford.

 Painted Shunga e-maki (picture scrolls)

-Shunga books, as well as single prints, quickly became sought after, and the market soared.
+Shunga books, as well as single prints, quickly became sought after.
+The market soared.
 No Ukiyo-e publishing house worth the name could afford to stay out of the highly lucrative market of pornography.
-The same went for the skilled artists designing the prints.
-Praised and acclaimed artists like Katsushika Hokusai, Utagawa Kuniyoshi and Kitagawa Utamaro were prolific creators of explicit erotic material.

 Shunga e-hon (picture books)

-“One recent morning, I woke up and asked myself: how would these scenes look if I tried to recreate the old Japan Tanizaki described in his essay. “
+“One recent morning, I woke up and asked myself: how would these classic shunga scenes look if I tried to recreate them more like the old Japan Tanizaki described so lovingly in his essay? “

 Painting showing Yoshiwara by Katsushika Oi